-All application materials are available online on the web page for each program or from the admissions office, 651.255.6119.
+All application materials are available online on the web page for each program, on the ‘Forms’ web page or from the admissions office, 651.255.6119.
 Please note that each degree, certificate, diploma or non-degree program has its own application requirements; if you have questions about these distinctions, a phone call may be the best way to figure out what you will need.

 What educational background do I need to apply?
 What college courses will prepare me for seminary?

 Seminary is a graduate level (post-college) course of study.
 We want all of our students to be successful in their course of study at United, so we look for students who have successfully managed their college and/or professional careers.
 All degree program candidates and non-degree students, including auditors, are required to have a bachelor’s degree from an accredited institution and a GPA of at least 2.75 (on a 4.0 scale).
 We are able to, and do, admit a small number of mature adults with significant life and vocational experience who have earned either an associate’s degree or at least half of the credits toward a bachelor’s degree.